alpersln/alpersln/README.md

 ## About Me

-- I’m full-time interested in iOS App Development
+- I’m full-time interested in Mobile App Development
-- I’m currently learning Swift,Flutter
+- I’m currently learning Flutter
 - I also enjoy researching and reading about Mobile UI Design.
-- Goals: Working as a Jr. iOS Developer

 ### Connect with me: